 - One piece swimwear provides four way stretch, chlorine resistant, pill-resistant optimizes flexible...

-This is also a problem experienced by ladies looking for a good swimsuit for smaller breasts.
-Big or small, nipples can easily show through a suit.
+This is also a problem experienced by ladies looking for support in a good swimsuit for smaller breasts.
+Big or small, nipples can easily show through a suit, unlike a bra.

 Should You Wear a Bra Under a Swimsuit?

-- Wrong material: Swimsuits are made from fast drying, synthetic material that is designed to wick water and dry quickly.
+- Wrong material: Bathing suits consist of fast-drying, synthetic material that is designed to wick water and dry quickly.
 Bras, on the other hand, are typically made from thick cotton and padding.
 They do not dry quickly, and will actually stay wet the entire time you have your suit on.
-(Even silicone bras don’t dry the same way as your suit, sometimes leaving you with “wet boobs”.
+(Even silicone bras don’t dry the same way as your suit, sometimes leaving you with “wet boobs“.